CaramelDunes/prodinfo_gen/README.md

 Massive Thanks to CTCaer!
 =
 This software is heavily based on [Hekate](https://github.com/CTCaer/hekate).
 Beyond that, CTCaer was exceptionally helpful in the development of this project, lending loads of advice, expertise, and humor.

-Known Issues
-=
-* Chainloading from SX will hang immediately due to quirks in their hwinit code, please launch payload directly